25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Source

 Udiyanoor Devi Temple is another place of worship in Thiruvananthapuram.
-It is a famous Shiva temples in Kerala for Hindus.
-The shrine of Udiyanoor Devi has four hands, holding weapons with the gesture of Shiva and Vaishnava together.
-Other deities worshipped in this temple are Lord Ganesha, Nagaraja, Dharma Sastha and Sri Madan Thampuran.
-This is perhaps the only temple in Kerala, which faces north direction.
+It is a famous Shiva temple in Kerala for Hindus.
+The shrine of Udiyanoor Devi has four hands holding weapons with the gesture of Shiva and Vaishnava together.
+Lord Ganesha, Nagaraja, Dharma Sastha, and Sri Madan Thampuran are other deities worshipped in this temple.
+This is perhaps the only temple in Kerala that faces north.
 The major festivals celebrated here are Urootu Mahotsav, Pongala Mahostsav and Thrikkodiyettu.
 Built 1300 years ago, this is one of the oldest temples in Kerala.

 Opening hours: 4:30 Am to 8:15 Pm.
 The temple is closed for darshan between 12 noon to 5 Pm.